DISTRHO/Ildaeil/README.md

 And it can load the following plugin formats:

 - Internal (from Carla)
+- LADSPA
+- DSSI
 - LV2
+- VST2
+- VST3
+- CLAP
 - JSFX

 With a few extra formats through the "Load from file..." action:

-- CLAP plugins
-- VST2 plugins
 - Audio files (through internal audio file player, synced to transport)
 - MIDI files (through internal MIDI file player, synced to transport)
-- SFZ files (through internal SFZero)

 ## Goals

 Later on, in theory, it should be able to load the following plugin formats:

-- LADSPA
-- DSSI
-- VST3
 - AU (macOS only)

 Eventually the following files could be loaded too: